-VMI Solutions Carried Out by 3PLs in the Life Sciences & Pharmaceuticals Industry
+VMI Solutions Carried Out by 3PLs in the Life Sciences & Pharmaceuticals Industry - MD Logistics

 Third-party logistics (3PL) providers specialize in maximizing their customers' supply chain processes.
 Recently, 3PLs have innovated their practices to extend pharmaceutical supply chains for special projects, such as packaging and kitting.
 Vendor-managed inventory (VMI) is a natural evolution of these extended services.

 Q: What is VMI in the life sciences and pharmaceuticals industry?

 A: Pharmaceutical supply chains are strictly regulated and require an extraordinary degree of oversight.
 This necessary control makes it difficult to anticipate inventory levels, and lessens the ability to respond to fluctuating order volume.
 VMI solutions offer the ability to anticipate demand in real time and adjust supply levels accordingly, allowing the distributor to assume the role of inventory planning for the customer.

 This presents an opportunity for the pharmaceutical industry, as many products are either costly or out-date quickly.
 VMI is achieved by offering value-added services, such as kitting or holding inventory onsite to be closer to the customer's manufacturing facility.

 A: A fluid and effective VMI solution requires the three following elements to work together:

 1. Integration.
 The best 3PL providers offer robust information technology services that have the power and flexibility to seamlessly integrate their WMS with customers' ERP applications.

 2. Transparency.
 Fully integrating a customer's supply chain requires complete high-level transparency that is built on a foundation of trust.
 An enhanced view of a customer's supply chain allows the 3PL provider to accurately monitor demand and proactively monitor supply inventory.